UW-STOUT IS one of four institutes of higher education selected for potential 10-year multi-million dollar grant

 UW-Stout’s teacher preparation program has achieved a reputation for leadership in the field of education.
 UW-Stout offers preparation for pre-service teachers, including its Early Childhood Education Program, which maintains a teaching license for children, birth through the 3rd grade.
 UW-Stout also offers preparation for art educators who earn the degree, B.S. in Art Education, and the teaching license: 550-ART, PK-12 Visual Arts.
-Altogether, the School of Education houses 10 teacher education programs, two pupil services programs, three technical college education programs, seven teaching minors, nine certificate programs, and one administrative program.
+Altogether, the School of Education houses ten teacher education programs, two pupil services programs, three technical college education programs, seven teaching minors, nine certificate programs, and one administrative program.
 The School of Education also houses the Child and Family Study Center (CFSC), which serves children from 6 weeks to 5 years of age.
-This exemplary facility doubles as a laboratory school for many of our education programs.
+This exemplary facility doubles as a laboratory school for education programs.

 UW-Stout’s education courses are rigorous and part of a curriculum based on current research and informed by contemporary PK-12 school needs.
 Current trends include: Response to Intervention (RTI), Professional Learning Communities (PLCs), Common Core Standards, Educator Effectiveness, and Positive Behavior Intervention Strategies (PBIS).
 Course curricula include early and authentic practicum experiences in classroom, as early as the freshman introductory course.
 In addition, students work on service projects, host competitive events for PK-12 students, and engage in curriculum development and projects with faculty, staff and external partners from PK-16 institutions.
 The School of Education has relationships with area PK-12 School Districts who share an investment to strengthen the professional development for pre-service teachers.
 Lastly, the College of Education graduates are placed across the United States and throughout the world, with a placement rate over 98%.